Patrick Carrigan: 2022

 Following Brisbane's shock loss against the Wests Tigers in round 20 of the 2022 NRL season, Carrigan was referred straight to the NRL judiciary after he performed a hip drop tackle on Wests Tigers Jackson Hastings which ended the players season.
 As a result of the tackle, Carrigan was suspended for four weeks.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

-Carrigan played for Australia in their 2021 Rugby League World Cup final victory over Samoa.
+Carrigan played for Australia in their World Cup final victory over Samoa.